zifeng175mo/dynamo/README.md

 Please see the instructions in the corresponding example for specific build instructions.

-## Running Dynemo for Local Testing and Development
+## Running Dynamo for Local Testing and Development

-You can run the Dynemo container using the run scripts in `container/` (or directly with `docker run`).
+You can run the Dynamo container using the run scripts in `container/` (or directly with `docker run`).

 The run script offers a few common workflows: